ANAT&PHY 235 — Human Physiology and Health

-Comprehensive coverage of human physiology from cellular to organ-system level.
-Topics include homeostasis, membrane transport, cellular neurophysiology, regulation of metabolism, and functions of the nervous, endocrine, muscular, cardiovascular, respiratory, renal, and gastrointestinal systems.
-Enroll Info: Not open to students with credit for PHYSIOL 335 prior to fall 2018.
+Core concepts in human physiology from cells to organ-systems via online lectures and active learning activities including laboratory experiments.
+Topics include homeostasis, membrane transport, cellular physiology, regulation of metabolism, and functions of the nervous, endocrine, muscular, reproductive, cardiovascular, respiratory, renal, and gastrointestinal system.

 ANAT&PHY 337 — Human Anatomy

 Uses a regional approach to provide a foundation of knowledge in human anatomy.
 Units cover an introduction to anatomical systems; back and limbs; thorax, abdomen, and pelvis; and head and neck.

 Takes a regional approach to cover the gross anatomy of the human body in four units: introduction to anatomical systems; back and limbs; thorax, abdomen, and pelvis; and head and neck.
 A variety of tools, including interactive software, models, and specimens, will be used.

 ANAT&PHY 399 — Independent Study

 Individual work in the fields of anatomy and/or physiology offers the opportunity to participate in more in-depth study (beginning to intermediate level) under the direct guidance of anatomy and/or physiology faculty.

 Explores the major organ systems including nervous, endocrine, muscular, cardiovascular, renal, and gastrointestinal.
 The main learning objective is an understanding of the cellular and molecular mechanisms through which homeostasis is integrated and maintained.
 Not open to students with credit for PHYSIOL 335 or 435 prior to fall 2018 or ANAT&PHY 335